WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

    </td>
    <td>FALSE
    </td>
-   <td>Reference to how data subject may withdraw.
+   <td>Reference to how data subject may withdraw
    </td>
   </tr>
   <tr>